vlad-tryhub/Proxx/README.md

     * a digit - opened cell
 * There are cases with multiple types inside one file.
 It was done consciously for convenience.
 * There are some TODOs left which I'm lazy to finish
+* The board size supports from 3x3 to 10x10 (inclusive)